dbgate/dbgate.github.io/_docs/env-variables.md

   * sql - SQL authentization (Windows only, MS SQL), using native MSSQL driver
 * ALLOWED_DATABASES_[connection id] - allowed database names for specified connnection, pipe ("|") delimited
 * ALLOWED_DATABASES_REGEX_[connection id] - regular expression for allowed database names for specified connnection
+* USE_SEPARATE_SCHEMAS_[connection id] - set value 1 or true for load schemas separately.
+Use this if you have large schemas.

 SettingsModal.svelte , find string "name="/ If you need to define "true", use value "1".
 If you need "false", use empty string ("0" will not work)